WoofGrrrr/file-system-broker/README.md

                      'size_largest':                      integer:  largest  size  (bytes) of all descendent items with type 'regular' (undefined if no items with type 'regular')
                      'size_total':                        integer:  total of sizes (bytes) of all descendent items with type 'regular' (undefined if no items with type 'regular')
         },
-        'dirSstats': array of object, indexed by Directory Name {
+        'dirStats': array of object, indexed by Directory Name {
                          'dirName':                           string:   directory fileName
                          'dirPath':                           string:   directory full pathName